Arna13/SubsonicMusicIOS/README.md

 -  Play music, since it currently only parses text data from the API but it can't play any music yet.

+Known bugs
+-

+- Not all cover arts get downloaded (rate limited)
+- Song titles are broken with current API implementation for getAllSongs()
+- Some songs show no album name on the UI

 Planned features
 -